ym001/distancia/docs/BatchDistance.rst

 Academic Reference
 ------------------
 Batch processing and parallel computation methods have been extensively studied in computer science, particularly in the context of high-performance computing and big data.
-For an academic reference on efficient distance computations, see:
+For an academic reference on efficient distance computations, see :footcite:t:`batchdistance`:

-:footcite:t:``

 .. footbibliography::

-- **J. Han, M. Kamber, and J. Pei**, *Data Mining: Concepts and Techniques*, Third Edition, Morgan Kaufmann, 2011.
-This book discusses various methods for efficient data processing, including distance metrics and their optimizations.

 Conclusion
 ----------